 Hecla and its subsidiaries will be responsible environmental stewards and strive to minimize environmental effects and risks, both today and for future generations.
-Our Environmental Management System (EMS) consists of a set of standardized processes and practices that enable us to improve compliance, reduce our environmental impact, and increase operating efficiencies.
-It uses a proactive approach to help ensure continuous improvement with a focus on key issues, while promoting a culture of environmental awareness and innovation from our employees.
-Our EMS program complements TSM, the Mining Association of Canada’s Toward Sustainable Development (TSM) program, which is also a systematic approach that allows mining companies to turn high-level environmental and social commitments into action on the ground.
+Our Environmental Management System (EMS) is a framework that helps us achieve our environmental goals through consistent review, evaluation, and improvement in our environmental performance.
+It is a 13-key area plan-to-check-act approach to ensure continuous improvement around issues including obligation registers, management of change, air quality, water and waste management, energy management, training, and reporting, while promoting a culture of environmental awareness and innovation from our employees.
+Our EMS program complements Canada’s Toward Sustainable Development (TSM) program, which is also a systematic approach that allows mining companies to turn high-level environmental and social commitments into action on the ground.

 - design, operate, close, and reclaim our facilities, in compliance with applicable laws and regulations, to meet accepted standards and go beyond when they do not meet Hecla’s values